Quantitative coarse-graining of Markov chains: Setup and preliminaries

 \begin{rem} We point out that \eqref{def:LSI} is also referred to as \emph{modified} log-Sobolev inequality in the literature, see e.g.~\cite{bobkovTetali06,erbarMaas12,zhang16}.
 However, the log-Sobolev inequality defined in \cite{bobkovTetali06,zhang16} implies \eqref{def:LSI} and therefore, assuming \eqref{def:LSI} is a weaker assumption.
 In particular, both versions have been considered in the reversible and non-reversible setting and both quantify the convergence to equilibrium, see e.g.~\cite[Theorem 2.4]{bobkovTetali06}.
+It should be noted that the log-Sobolev inequality holds for any irreducible Markov chain (and its invariant measure) on a finite state space without assuming reversibility~\cite[Theorem~2.2.3]{Saloff-Coste97}.
 In this article we use \eqref{def:LSI} since it fits naturally in our setting.

 In fact, assuming that the measure $\zeta\in\P(\X)$ and generator $M$, with $M^T\zeta=0$, satisfy the log-Sobolev inequality~\eqref{def:LSI} is equivalent to assuming that any solution to the forward Kolmogorov equation $\partial_t\nu=M^T\nu$ converges exponentially to $\zeta$ in the following sense.
 Repeating the calculations above, we find $\partial_t\RelEnt(\nu_t|\zeta) = -\RF_{M}(\nu_t|\zeta)$ and therefore~\eqref{def:LSI} implies the exponential convergence